ealain/articles/blog-posts/guardian-bundle-size/guardian-bundle-size.md

 canonical_url:
 ---

-_This article is part of a series on [Guardian][guardian], an open-source, highly configurable, automated best-practice audit tool for Serverless architectures._
+_This article is part of a series on [Guardian][guardian], an open-source, highly configurable, automated best-practice audit tool for AWS serverless architectures._

 # The lighter, the better